-Somehow I know I’m going to see a television replay of the Sound of Music this Christmas season.
+Somehow I know I’m going to see a television replay of the Sound of Music in my homeschool Christmas.

 This film shares the value of home and family.